Performance is not enough: the story told by a Rashomon quartet: Abstract

 \section{Abstract}

-Predictive modelling is often reduced to finding the best model that optimizes a selected performance measure.
-But what if the second-best model describes the data in a completely different way?
-What about the third-best?
-Is it possible that the equally effective models describe different relationships in the data?
-Inspired by \emph{Anscombe's quartet}, this paper introduces a \emph{Rashomon quartet}, a four models built on synthetic dataset which have practically identical predictive performance.
-However, their visualization reveals distinct explanations of the relation between input variables and the target variable.
-The illustrative example aims to encourage the use of visualization to compare predictive models beyond their performance.
+The usual goal of supervised learning is to find the best model, the one that optimizes a particular performance measure.
+However, what if the explanation provided by this model is completely different from another model and different again from another model despite all having similarly good fit statistics?
+Is it possible that the equally effective models put the spotlight on different relationships in the data?
+Inspired by \emph{Anscombe's quartet}, this paper introduces a \emph{Rashomon Quartet}, i.e. a set of four models built on a synthetic dataset which have practically identical predictive performance.
+However, the visual exploration reveals distinct explanations of the relations in the data.
+This illustrative example aims to encourage the use of methods for model visualization to compare predictive models beyond their performance.